 I have been a faculty member in the Psychology department at Maryville College since 2000.
 Prior to joining the faculty at Maryville College, I earned a PhD from the University of California, Santa Barbara, focusing my academic study and research in the area of Social Psychology.
 My undergraduate degree is from the University of Richmond, where I majored in Psychology and had minors in both Spanish and Women's Studies.

 PROFESSIONAL INTERESTS AND EXPERIENCE

 My research and professional work has focused on academic and social self-efficacy among first-generation college students, or students who would be the first in their families to graduate from college.
-I am also very interested in understanding the experiences of Hispanic/Latinx high school and college students, particularly DACA/undocumented students who were not born in the United States but who came to this country as children.
+I am also engaged in understanding the experiences of Hispanic/Latino high school and college students, particularly DACA/undocumented students who were not born in the United States but who were brought to this country as children.
 I have been very involved with the Villamaría initiative at Maryville College, an outreach program focused on Latino students and families that developed out of a grant opportunity through the Appalachian College Association and Excelencia in Education.
 For more on Maryville College's outreach to Latinx communities, read this Knoxville News-Sentinel editorial by Dr. Tom Bogart, President of Maryville College.